maxibor/maxibor.github.io/content/authors/maxime/_index.md

 - Grad Students
 ---

-I am __Maxime__, a __Bionformatics scientist__ specialized in the development of statitistical tools and workflows for the analysis of omics data.
-I have extensive experience workking with prokaryotic, eukaryotic, and human systems, and thrive at transforming complex biological datasets into scientific results through rigorous scientific approaches and scalable bioinformatics solutions.
+I am Maxime, a Bioinformatics scientist specializing in the development of statistical tools and workflows for the analysis of omics data.
+I have extensive experience working with prokaryotic, eukaryotic, and human systems, and I excel at transforming complex biological datasets into scientific results through rigorous approaches and scalable bioinformatics solutions.

-After an undergraduate degree in biology, I first decided to dive in the studies of population and our environment.
-Only after realizing I wanted to focus more on the statistical part and the data analysis, I switched back to a Bioinformatics MSc.
+After an undergraduate degree in biology, I initially pursued studies in population and environmental sciences.
+After realizing I wanted to focus more on statistics and data analysis, I returned to complete an M.Sc. in Bioinformatics.

-I did my PhD in the [Microbiome Sciences research group](https://www.shh.mpg.de/118825/dag_research_groups) on ancient DNA metagenomics, and continued this work as a postdoctoral researcher, focusing more in depth on fermentation microbiomes.
-Recently I switched to computation oncology and cancer research, with a focus on personalized cancer vaccine development and analysis of cancer genomics datasets.
+I completed my PhD in the [Microbiome Sciences research group at the MPI-EVA](https://www.eva.mpg.de/archaeogenetics/research-groups/microbiome-sciences/), studying ancient DNA metagenomics, and continued this work as a postdoctoral researcher at the [Leibniz-HKI](https://www.leibniz-hki.de/en/) with a focus on fermentation microbiomes.
+Recently, I transitioned to computational oncology and cancer research, focusing on personalized cancer vaccine development and the analysis of cancer genomics datasets.